philou/philou.github.com/_posts/2020-11-23-how-the-samman-method-helps-to-sell-technical-coaching-internally.markdown

 header:
   teaser: "/imgs/2020-11-23-how-the-samman-method-helps-to-sell-technical-coaching-internally/internal-sales-teaser.jpg"
   og_image: "/imgs/2020-11-23-how-the-samman-method-helps-to-sell-technical-coaching-internally/internal-sales-og.jpg"
+variations:
+- For internal technical coaches, the sales challenge is: How do I start technical coaching with teams in my organization?
+- Difficulty#1 for the aspiring internal technical agile coaches: You don't yet have an official technical coach role!
+- Wannabe internal technical agile coaches usually start from a team member job.
+This very often makes top managers unreachable!
+- Difficulty#2 for the aspiring internal technical agile coaches: You will not be able to 'chose' your customer!
+- Because of the value they provide to the organization, wannabe technical agile coaches are often stuck in their roles!
+- My 5 steps to sell technical agile coaching internally: 1-Find a pain, 2-Hack the organization, 3-Coach, 4-Accumulate momentum, 5-Repeat
+- Whatever your current role as an employee, you can sell technical coaching internally.
+You have the unfair advantage of already being in the organization!
 ---
 _[Emily Bache](http://coding-is-like-cooking.info/) wrote an [accessible guide for technical agile coaches](https://leanpub.com/techagilecoach).
 Here is my review, plus my bonus section: How to sell your technical coaching services internally._